-Dayan was initially frustrated at being sidelined while his Palmach contemporaries Moshe Carmel, Yigal Allon, and Yitzhak Rabin became respected brigade commanders.
+Dayan was initially frustrated at being sidelined while his Palmach contemporaries Moshe Carmel, Yigal Allon, and Yitzhak Rabin became respected brigade commanders in the war’s early days.
 However, he was soon called into action by Yitzhak Sadeh, Dayan’s mentor and friend who greatly respected Dayan’s capabilities.
-Sadeh had established a unit to take receipt of armored vehicles purchased in Europe, and he offered Dayan the opportunity to establish a commando unit, Battalion 89, within the new brigade specializing in raids.
-In his diary, Dayan wrote, “When Yitzhak Sadeh offered me the 89th [Battalion], it was a gift from heaven.”
-Yadin, the head of the Operations Directorate and the de facto Chief of Staff (because of Dori’s illness), also felt that Dayan, who had led a complex raid in 1941, was best suited to command such a unit.
+Sadeh had established a unit to receive armored vehicles purchased in Europe, and he offered Dayan the opportunity to establish a commando unit, Battalion 89, specializing in raids, within the new brigade.
+Dayan wrote in his diary: “When Yitzhak Sadeh offered me the 89th [Battalion], it was a gift from heaven.”
+Yigal Yadin, head of the Operations Directorate and the de facto Chief of Staff (Dori having fallen ill), also felt that Dayan, who had led a complex raid in 1941, was best suited to command such a unit.
 But while Dayan was gearing up to organize the unit, the situation changed yet again, as the Arab armies invaded Israel on May 15.
-On May 17 and 18, due to the escalation on the northern front, mostly in the vicinity of Deganiya Alef and Deganiya Bet, Dayan was sent to reinforce the defenders and stop the Syrian army, now on the verge of conquering the Jewish settlements.
+On May 17 and 18, due to the escalation on the northern front, mostly around Deganiya Alef and Deganiya Bet, Dayan was sent to reinforce the defenders and stop the Syrian army, now on the verge of conquering the Jewish settlements.

-On paper, the Syrian army had 10,000 men, but the effective force included only one brigade (the 1st Brigade) of 2,000, divided into infantry battalions and an armored battalion equipped with light (11-ton) French tanks – Renault models 35 and 39 – with 37-mm cannons and armored vehicles with smaller cannons.
-The brigade also had between four to six batteries of 75-mm and 1005-mm artillery.
-The 2nd Brigade was far less battle-ready, and the Syrian air force, consisting of 20 training planes that had been retrofitted as combat planes with ill-trained pilots, was no readier.
+On paper, the Syrian army had 10,000 men, but the effective force included only one brigade (the 1st Brigade) of 2,000, divided into infantry battalions and an armored battalion equipped with light (11-ton) French tanks – Renault models 35 and 39 – with 37mm cannons and armored vehicles with smaller cannons.
+The brigade also had between four to six batteries of 75mm and 1005mm artillery.
+Syria’s 2nd Brigade was far less battle-ready, and the Syrian air force, with 20 training planes retrofitted as combat planes and ill-trained pilots, was no readier.

-The Syrians had no clear idea of their campaign objectives.
-Their forces advanced on Israel through the Golan Heights and the southern banks of the Sea of Galilee, apparently heading for Afula, where they were meant to meet the Iraqi invasion force and then advancing jointly on to Haifa.
-On May 15, the Syrians attacked Kibbutz Ein Gev, an action meant to divert attention from the main effort aimed at the Jordan Valley settlements.
+The Syrians campaign objectives were not clear.
+Their forces advanced on Israel through the Golan Heights and the southern banks of the Sea of Galilee, apparently heading for Afula, where they were to meet the Iraqi invasion force and then advance together on to Haifa.
+On May 15, the Syrians attacked Kibbutz Ein Gev in the Jordan Valley to divert attention from the main effort aimed at the Jordan Valley settlements.

-The Barak Battalion of the Golani Brigade and local Haganah fighters were deployed in the Jordan Valley.
-Over the next few days, a Palmach company of the Yiftach Brigade and other fighters from the region came to reinforce them.
-The Syrians attacked the kibbutzim in the area as well as the town of Tsemah (Samah).
-On May 18, the Syrians, after several attacks, conquered Tsemah, causing severe losses among the defenders.
-A company from the Yiftach Brigade tried to retake the town from the Syrians but was repelled.
-The conquest of Tsemah was a serious blow to the morale of the Hebrew defending force.
+The Golani Brigade’s Barak Battalion and local Haganah fighters deployed in the Jordan Valley, received reinforcements in the days after the attack.
+On May 18, the Syrians attacked the kibbutzim near Ein Gev and the town of Tsemah, which it conquered after several assaultss, causing severe losses among the defenders.
+An Yiftach Brigade company tried to retake the town but was repelled.
+Tsemah’s conquest was a serious blow to the Hebrew defending forces’ morale.
 In his diary, Ben-Gurion wrote, “There is a kind of panic in the Jordan Valley.”
-On the night of May 19, Masada and Shaar Hagolan were abandoned by their Jewish residents and looted by the region’s Arabs.
+On May 19, nearby Masada and Shaar Hagolan were abandoned by their Jewish residents and looted by the region’s Arabs.